Stratford on Avon Railway: OW&WR branch from Honeybourne

-The Oxford, Worcester and Wolverhampton Railway opened its main line throughout in 1854; it passed through Honeybourne, somewhat to the east of Evesham.
+The Oxford, Worcester and Wolverhampton Railway (OW&WR) opened its main line throughout in 1854; it passed through Honeybourne, somewhat to the east of Evesham.
 The OW&WR had decided to construct a branch line to Stratford from Honeybourne, and it opened the line to the public on 12 July 1859.
 It was a narrow (standard) gauge line.
 The Stratford station was on the south side of the town, at Sancta Lane.

 Stratford-on-Avon railway

 While the OW&WR branch line was under construction, interested parties promoted the Stratford-on-Avon Railway.
 This was to run to Stratford from the GWR (Birmingham and Oxford) line at Hatton, to the west of Leamington.
-It was authorised as a mixed gauge railway by an Act of 10 August 1857, with authorised capital of £65,000.
+It was authorised as a mixed gauge railway by an act of Parliament, the Stratford-upon-Avon Railway Act 1857 (20 & 21 Vict. c. cxvi) of 10 August 1857, with authorised capital of £65,000.
 It opened on 10 October 1860, following a ceremonial opening the previous day.
 It was worked by the Great Western Railway from the outset.
 Intermediate stations were provided at Wilmcote, Bearley and Claverdon.
 The Stratford-on-Avon terminus was a timber-built train shed at Birmingham Road, north of the town.

 Connecting the branches

 There were now two Stratford branches approaching the town from opposite directions, and there was a gap between them.
-On 24 July 1861 the line was extended from the OW&WR's temporary terminus to a junction with the Stratford on Avon railway.
+On 24 July 1861 the line was extended from the Oxford, Worcester and Wolverhampton Railway's (OW&WR's) temporary terminus to a junction with the Stratford on Avon railway.
 The link was made by the Stratford-on-Avon Railway.
 At first the connecting line used the OW&WR station, which was temporary, and by-passed the original Stratford-on-Avon Railway terminal at Birmingham Road; trains may have reversed into it from the connecting line.
 Through trains started running between Leamington, Worcester and Malvern from 1 August 1861.

 New Stratford station

-A new Stratford-on-Avon joint station was opened on 1 January 1863, used by the GWR and the OW&WR.
-The original SoAR terminal became a goods depot from the same day.
+A new Stratford-on-Avon joint station was opened on 1 January 1863, used by the Great Western Rail (GWR) and the Oxford, Worcester and Wolverhampton Railway.
+The original Stratford on Avon Railway (SoAR) terminal became a goods depot from the same day.
 The new station was Italianate in design with a hipped, overhanging roof in Brunel's early style.
 Also on the same day broad gauge operation on the GWR lines was discontinued, although the broad gauge rails remained in situ on the branch for six years.